webtranslateit/webtranslateit/README.md

 You can get more information by appending `--help` after each command.
 For instance:

-    wti pull --help
+    $ wti push --help
     Options:
-      --locale, -l <s>:   ISO code of locale(s) to pull --all, -a:   Pull all files
+          --locale, -l <s>:   ISO code of a locale to push --all, -a:   Upload all files
-           --force, -f:   Force pull (bypass conditional requests to WTI) --help, -h:   Show this message
+        --low-priority, -o:   WTI will process this file with a low priority --merge, -m:   Force WTI to merge this file --ignore-missing, -i:   Force WTI to not obsolete missing strings --label, -b <s>:   Apply a label to the changes --help, -h:   Show this message

 ## Web Translate It Synchronisation Console

 ![Web Translate It](http://s3.amazonaws.com:80/edouard.baconfile.com/web_translate_it%2Fadmin_console2.png)

-The `wti` gem integrates since its version 1.7.0 a sinatra back-end that allow you to sync your translations directly from a friendly web interface.
-It allows a translation team to refresh the language files on a staging server without having to ask the developers to manually `wti pull`.
+The `wti` gem integrates since its version 1.7.0 a sinatra app that provides you with a friendly web interface to sync your translations.
+It allows a translation team to refresh the language files on a staging server without asking the developers to manually `wti pull`.

 To get started, go to the directory of the application you want to sync and do: